-Also, (a) implies (c) in the green case. \item Fomin-Zelevinsky mutation (e) only makes sense when $\Lambda$ is a cluster-tilted algebra.
+Also, (a) implies (c) in the green case (Theorem \ref{thm: HN filtration}). \item Fomin-Zelevinsky mutation (e) only makes sense when $\Lambda$ is a cluster-tilted algebra.
 This includes hereditary algebras.
-For these algebras, (e) is equivalent to the finite case of (b).
-In the green case (e) is equivalent to (c) and (d). \end{enumerate} To summarize:
+For these algebras, we claim that (e) is equivalent to the finite case of (b) and that, in the green case, (e) is equivalent to (c) and (d).
+However, we only prove these statements in the hereditary case in this paper and for cluster-tilted algebras of finite type in \cite{PartII}. \end{enumerate} To summarize:

 In the finite, green, hereditary case, all five conditions are equivalent.
 So, we have five equivalent ways to describe the same sequence of Schurian $\Lambda$-modules.
 Furthermore, these modules will be uniquely determined by their dimension vectors (up to isomorphism).